 Car accidents account for an astounding amount of injuries on a yearly basis.
 In fact, according to the Association for Safe International Road Travel, there are around 2.35 million people injured or disabled due to auto accidents throughout a typical year.
 Often the injuries that occur are different from what people typically expect.

 Everyone knows that neck and back strains are common in car accidents, generally referred to as “whiplash.”
 But these injuries can be much more serious than just a mild strain.
 Sometimes the force of a collision causes the tissue between the vertebrae of the spine to balloon out or rupture.
 This is called a “herniated disc.”
 A herniated disc can put pressure on and inflame nerves coming out of the spine.
 This causes very severe pain, loss of feeling, and even loss of control of your muscles, typically in your arms or legs.

-These symptoms might occur right away, but also can develop in the weeks and months following a car accident.
+These symptoms might occur right away, but also can develop in the weeks and months following an auto accident.
 These injuries require surgery at times, and can cause long-term disability.